Timeline of Mars Science Laboratory: Fifth extended mission (October 2025 - Present)

 The rover began its fifth extended mission in October 2025, which will last until the next planetary mission senior review in 2028.
 The plan for this extended mission is for the rover to finish exploring the Mg-sulfate unit, which it first reached in the previous extended mission.
 The rover will then explore the contact point between the Mg-sulfate unit and the Yardang unit as it moves back towards Gediz Vallis.
+The rover attempted to image the out-of contact MAVEN orbiter on Dec 16 and 20 using its Mastcam but was unsuccessful.